Chochosan1/VendingMachine/README.md

 3. Run ng serve

 4. You should now be able to view the project in your browser (by going to http://localhost:4200 for example)

-*If you do not wish to install the project, you can directly access it hosted online here: ...

 ## [Vending Machine] Allowed coin denominations